BabylonJS/Documentation/content/landing_pages/extensionsTreeGeneratorsLandingPage.md

 video-content:
 ---

-A seires of extensions that generate 3D trees.
+A series of extensions that generate 3D trees.